Swedesboro, New Jersey: Education

 Kingsway Regional High School with 1,802 students in grades 9–12.
 Under a 2011 proposal, Kingsway would merge with its constituent member's K–6 districts to become a full K–12 district, with various options for including Logan Township as part of the consolidated district.

 Students from across the county are eligible to apply to attend Gloucester County Institute of Technology, a four-year high school in Deptford Township that provides technical and vocational education.
 As a public school, students do not pay tuition to attend the school.

 Guardian Angels Regional School is a K-8 school that operates under the auspices of the Roman Catholic Diocese of Camden and accepts students from Swedesboro.
 Its PreK-3 campus is in Gibbstown while its 4-8 campus is in Paulsboro.

 Transportation

 Roads and highways

 As of May 2010, the borough had a total of 10.94 mi of roadways, of which 7.29 mi were maintained by the municipality and 3.65 mi by Gloucester County.

-The are several main roads serving Swedesboro.
+There are several main roads serving Swedesboro.
 The most significant are County Route 538 and County Route 551.
 U.S. Route 322 and the New Jersey Turnpike can be accessed in neighboring Woolwich Township.

 Public transportation

 NJ Transit provides bus service between Salem and Philadelphia on the 401 route.

-The Salem Branch, a freight rail line, changes ownership at Swedesboro.
-The southern portion to the Port of Salem is owned by Salem County and operated by the Southern Railroad of New Jersey and interchanges with Conrail's South Jersey/Philadelphia Shared Assets Area operations which travels north to Pavonia Yard at Camden.
+The Woodbury and Swedesboro Railroad was incorporated in 1854 to build a rail line from Woodbury to Swedesboro, but construction never commenced.
+This line was ultimately built by the Swedesboro Railroad, opening in October 1869 under lease to the West Jersey Railroad.
+In February 1883, the Woodstown and Swedesboro Railroad opened an extension of the line southward to Woodstown and a junction with the Salem Railroad at Riddleton, which was also leased by the West Jersey Railroad.
+The combined lines were operated as the Salem Branch.

+The line continues to operate today as a freight railroad.
+The line north of Swedesboro, the former Swedesboro Railroad, is operated by the Southern Railroad of New Jersey.
+The line to the south, the former Woodstown and Swedesboro Railroad, is operated by SMS Rail Lines.